MahmoudEsawi/shopai-jordan/README.md

 4. Sort by price, calories, or protein
 5. Click "Add to Cart" on any product

+### Lose It - Nutrition Tracking

+1. **Sign Up/Sign In**: Create an account or sign in to save your data
+2. **Set Profile**: Enter your goals, activity level, weight, height, age, gender
+3. **Log Food**:
+   - Use Smart Search to find foods
+   - Describe food naturally (e.g., "grilled chicken breast 200g")
+   - AI analyzes and provides nutrition facts
+   - Log to Breakfast, Lunch, Dinner, or Snacks
+4. **Track Progress**: View daily calories, macros, water intake, and weight trends
+5. **Weekly View**: See your weekly calorie deficit/surplus

+### User Account Features

+- **Sign Up**: Create account with email and password
+- **Sign In**: Access your saved data
+- **Profile**: Set goals and personal information
+- **Data Persistence**: All your food logs, weight, and water intake are saved

 ---

 ## 🏗️ Project Structure